alisonludick/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Middleware and Requests

 - [ ] Describe Middleware?

+Middleware is software that lies between an operating system and the applications running on it which allows these two levels to communicate and interact with each other.

 - [ ] Describe a Resource?

+A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.
+It is similar to an object instance in an object-oriented programming language, with the important difference that only a few standard methods are defined for the resource (corresponding to the standard HTTP GET, POST, PUT and DELETE methods), while an object instance typically has many methods.

 - [ ] What can the API return to help clients know if a request was successful?

+Different HTTP Status Codes

 - [ ] How can we partition our application into sub-applications?

+Express Router breaks up a server into sub components.
+Routes and Routers allow us to import and export different parts of our application.

 ## Minimum Viable Product